prone21/LET-S-PLAY/README.md

 # LET-S-PLAY
-It is the repo for ispw project of davide perrone &amp; fabio iacus
+It is the repo for ispw project deliverable made by davide perrone &amp; fabio iacus